06 Nov November Note From Dri: Prepping for Advent

 We will have Advent Devotional Booklets available November 24th.
 When you get them, take some time to look through them and decide ahead of time what activities or readings you will do as a family.
 You can even put them on your calendar to hold yourself accountable.
 For example, if you plan to light your advent wreath, decide if you will do it every night of the week, or only every Sunday.
 Or maybe you know that you will only be home on Mondays and Fridays, so plan to do it then.
 We will also have greens available for your Advent Wreath starting Nov 24th.
 If you don’t have a wreath or need to reorder candles, you can click here to order your Advent supplies.

-5. Breath.
+5. Breathe.

-When you feel overwhelmed by all the things you’d like to do or feel that you should do to make the Advent season memorable for your children, remember to breath.
+When you feel overwhelmed by all the things you’d like to do or feel that you should do to make the Advent season memorable for your children, remember to breathe.
 Even if you only do half the activities, or forget to light the candles several times, or even misplace a present, there is grace.
 God’s mercies are new every morning, so allow yourself some of his grace and mercy when things inevitably go sideways halfway through the season.
 To borrow from Jesus’ idea of the Sabbath in Mark 2:27, Advent is made for people, not people for Advent.
 Let Advent serve you and your family, but don’t become too legalistic to it.